-GOAL: To monitor the size and density of kelp canopies during summer low-tide events, and develop a georeferenced database of kelp abundance and distribution for the SoundIQ database and sharing with WDNR.
+GOAL: To monitor the size and density of kelp canopies during summer low-tide events, and develop a georeferenced database of kelp abundance and distribution for the SoundlQ database and sharing with WDNR.
 HIGHLIGHTS: Three kelp surveys were conducted at Freshwater Bay, showing healthy beds overall and improved density since the prior season.

 MRC members and volunteers conducted three kelp surveys at Freshwater Bay in August and September 2024.
 The entirety of the kelp beds -- Southeast of Bachelor Rock as well as Northwest of the Rock -- were dominated by bull kelp (Nereocystis leutkeana), while some giant kelp was also present.
 The kelp bed was well connected around the outer edge of Bachelor Rock.
 This made for a larger kelp bed area than what is included in just the main surveyed bed, continuous with the bed of bull kelp present in the bay North of the Rock.
 The Clallam Bay bed could not be surveyed this year due to time and tidal constraints.
 Monitoring this bed will be a priority for the 2025 summer season.
 The survey data will be incorporated into the NWSC SoundIQ database and used to track the size and extent of the kelp beds in the Strait of Juan de Fuca.
 The information is also shared with WDNR.

-PIGEON GUILLEMOT MONITORING

-GOAL: Document pigeon guillemot breeding colonies on Clallam County beaches using established protocols, involving citizen scientist volunteers to expand the monitoring area in the Salish Sea for this indicator species.
+PIGEON GUILLEMOT MONITORING GOAL: Document pigeon guillemot breeding colonies on Clallam County beaches using established protocols, involving citizen scientist volunteers to expand the monitoring area in the Salish Sea for this indicator species.
 HIGHLIGHTS: A total of nine pigeon guillemot colonies were monitored by 42 volunteers.
 Nesting continued well into September, somewhat later into the season than usual.
 The pigeon guillemot is considered an indicator species of nearshore health, since it feeds primarily on forage fish such as gunnels and sculpins, and other small marine creatures which it catches by diving beneath the surface.
 Clallam MRC initiated pigeon guillemot breeding surveys in the county in 2016, in collaboration with Island MRC and Olympic Peninsula Audubon Society.
 Pigeon guillemots lay eggs in the early summer, and the burrows are monitored from June to approximately September as the adults forage for food and the chicks mature.

 MRC members and a large crew of volunteers continued their efforts to survey pigeon guillemot populations in 2024.
 Monitoring began in June, and continued at each site until nesting was over in late August or September.
 In 2024, nesting continued somewhat later into the season than usual, with multiple colonies still nesting in September.
-This project is a collaboration with the Salish Sea Guillemot Network, which provides volunteer training, protocols, and data analysis, as well as with the Olympic Peninsula Audubon Society, which co-leads the management of monitoring volunteers.
+All data are provided to the regional Salish Sea Guillemot Network, and the project is a collaboration with the Olympic Peninsula Audubon Society.

+258

+total estimated guillemot

+population across 9 colonies

+42

+number of volunteers for guillemot surveys in 2024

+705

-258 total estimated guillemot population across 9 colonies 422 number of volunteers for guillemot surveys in 2024 volunteer hours contributed in 2024 - across 110 surveys
+volunteer hours contributed in 2024 - across 110 surveys